Colorado Commercial Trucking Insurance Requirements

 You might find better chances hauling for others until your DOT is locked in.

-Why is Commercial Trucking Insurance so Expensive for New Start Up Motor Carriers in Colorado?
+Why is Trucking Insurance so Expensive for New Colorado Motor Carriers?

 Colorado’s insurance rates for new trucking ventures are pretty much average.